pilotmoon/popclipweb/site/welcome.md

 ![PopClip screenshot](/popclip.jpg "Screenshot of PopClip")

-PopClip's [actions](/guide/actions) range from simple copy and paste to more complex tasks such as translating text.
+PopClip's [actions](/guide/actions) range from simple copy-paste and web searches to complex tasks such as translating text.
 Using [extensions](/guide/extensions), you can add actions to PopClip to adapt it your needs.
-Think of PopClip as a context-aware assistant that provides tools you can use instantly, without having to switch between apps or windows.
+Think of PopClip as a context-aware assistant that provides a set of tools you can use instantly in any app.

 PopClip is available for macOS only.
 It is a [paid](/buy) app with a [free trial](/download).
 It has been in continuous development since 2011.